NickDickinsonWilde/ultimate-tinymce/readme.txt

 * Simply too many features to list!!
 Please visit the <a href="http://utmce.joshlobe.com">Ultimate Tinymce</a> website for a complete list.

 == Changelog ==

+= 4.9 =
+* 08-21-2013

+= New Features =
+* Performed a complete overhaul on all plugin button icons used in the editor.
+They are now grayscale by default, and colorized on hover (just like default WP button icons).
+* Resized all editor button icons for a more consistent look and feel.
+* Added an option to select where in the admin menu tree the Ultimate Tinymce settings page should appear (ie. Settings, Tools, Appearance, or Main level).

+= Tweaks =
+* Optimized how editor button icons are loaded.
+Created one sprite image, and now call all button icons from the sprite.
+This reduced the number of http requests (for icon images) when loading the editor from 22, to just 1.
+* Removed some extranneous CSS code.
+* Added links to the new <a href="http://docs.joshlobe.com/">Ultimate Tinymce WIKI</a>.

 = 4.8.1 =
 * 07-18-2013